pamelatmasendeke-ai/Docs-samples/nodejs-docx-quickstart.md

 # Generating Word documents programmatically with Node.js

-If you've ever built a feature that needs to hand someone a `.docx` file — an invoice, a report, a contract — you've probably found that the ecosystem here is thinner than it should be.
-Most tutorials stop at "install a library" and never show you the part that actually breaks: tables, styling, and getting real data into the document without hand-editing XML.
+If you've ever built a feature that needs to hand someone a `.docx` file.
+Could be an invoice, a report, a contract — you've probably found that the ecosystem here is thinner than it should be.
+Most tutorials stop at "install a library" and never show the part that breaks: tables, styling, and getting real data into the document without hand-editing XML.

 This walks through building an invoice generator with [`docx`](https://www.npmjs.com/package/docx), a well-maintained Node.js library for creating `.docx` files from scratch.
 No Microsoft Word, no COM automation, no server running Windows.
 Every code sample below has been run and the output verified.